Simply put, a photo is an exposure; the more you understand about exposure, the better your photos will be.

-Once you start to grasp exactly what aperture, shutter speed and ISO does to a photo, you’ll know how to use them correctly and creatively.
-This posts covers how to create the right exposure for a situation, as well as the negative consequences of each exposure factor.
+Once you start to grasp what exactly aperture, shutter speed and ISO do to a photo, you’ll be able to master their use correctly and creatively.
+This post will teach you how to create the right exposure for a situation and the negative consequences of each exposure factor.

 How an Exposure is Produced

-The aperture affects the depth of field.
+Aperture affects the depth of field.

-The shutter speed determines whether there’s motion blur or freezing.
+Shutter speed determines whether there’s motion blur or freezing.

 Getting the Correct Exposure Using Different Modes